Carob: Benefits, Nutrition Facts & How to Use It

 1. Gluten-free carob cake

-This recipe is easy to make and does not contain gluten, making it a good option for those with gluten intolerance or celiac disease.
+This recipe is simple to prepare and completely gluten-free, making it suitable for people with gluten intolerance or celiac disease.

 Ingredients: